rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

         | Namespace Default Limit | The default resource limit available for each namespace.
 This limit is propagated to each namespace in the project.
 The combined limit of all project namespaces shouldn't exceed the project limit.  |

     1. **Optional:** Repeat these substeps to add more quotas.

+1. **Optional:** Specify **Container Default Resource Limit**, which will be applied to every container started in the project.
+The parameter is recommended if you have CPU or Memory limits set by the Resource Quota.
+It can be overridden on per an individual namespace or a container level.
+For more information, see [Container Default Resource Limit]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/#setting-container-default-resource-limit)
+	>**Note:** This option is only available in v2.2.0 and later.

 1. Click **Create**.